Iowa Keeps Getting Messier: 5 Takeaways From The Caucuses' Near-Tie

 The Sanders campaign points to polls showing that he beats Trump in a general election.
 And that's true.

 But his performance in Iowa didn't help make his case.
 Sanders promised turnout would be north of 239,000.
 It wasn't.
 And he didn't turn out new voters.
-In fact, the percentage of first-time caucus-goers went down this year, even compared to 2016.
+In fact, the percentage of first-time caucusgoers went down this year, even compared to 2016.
 In 2008, the percentage of first-time caucusgoers was 57%; in 2016, it was 44%; this year, it was just 35%.

 Sanders has a massive base of support with voters under 30, but he didn't appear to expand beyond that.
 Sanders won the raw-vote total, but losing in rural areas cost him delegates.
 Sanders' votes came from urban areas and college towns.
 That's not where Democrats need to show strength.